hhorikawa014/human_interest/README.md

 - Validate if the person is eligible for HSA by reviewing their health plan
 - Login (obviously necessary)
 - Modern web design
+- Admin dashboard with data export and reporting tools
 - Automatic merchant & MCC information input using a transaction API (if there is one)

 ## Resources